ceòl traidseanta │ trad & folk

 Marcas' musical upbringing continued via the school system, singing in youth choirs and playing in youth orchestras.
 As a teenager, he lead a band, Opium, alongside fellow Edinburgh-based singer-songwriter Tym Wylie, and it was together that they explored their first foray into songwriting.

-Marcas was a Mòd Gold Medal Finalist in 2016 and a Traditional Gold Medal Finalist in 2019, where he sang his own lyrics - Grioglachan - to popular acclaim, despite challenging the notions of what traditional Gaelic singing is in the contemporary era.
+Marcas was a Mòd Gold Medal Finalist in 2016 in 2021 and a Traditional Gold Medal Finalist in 2019, where he sang his own lyrics - Grioglachan - to popular acclaim, despite challenging the notions of what traditional Gaelic singing is in the contemporary era.

 He regularly performs at cèilidhs and events, often combining traditional singing with poetry and a regular performer, programmer and host with the Edinburgh-based seminal arts collective - The Heretics.

 After graduating with two degrees and - more importantly - Gold Card fluency in Gaelic, Marcas embarked on a longtime association with the Gaelic Choirs of Scotland.
 First, in Glasgow, with Govan Gaelic Choir, then latterly with Inverness Gaelic Choir, where he and former musical director Mary Ann Kennedy pioneered their groundbreaking 'Ainneamhag' collaboration.

 Home to roost in Edinburgh, Marcas is now one of the Gaelic tutors and tenor soloists with Lothian Gaelic Choir, co-led by Angus Tully and Jackie Cotter.
 Alongside fellow Gaelic Guru Dr. Stewart Macleod, Marcas was nominated for a National Gaelic Award, for services to Gaelic Education.
 The choir took home the Lovat and Tullibardine Shield at the Royal National Mòd in 2018.